Updated May 5, 2020

 - Swimmers and spa users should wash their hands with soap and water often.
 Do this for at least 20 seconds.

 - Everyone should wash their hands when entering the facility.
-Use hand sanitiser gel if soap and water are not available.
-Health authorities recommend solutions with 60% alcohol.
+Use hand sanitizer gel if soap and water are not available.
+Health authorities recommend solutions with 60% alcohol or more.

 - Everyone should cover their mouth and nose with a tissue or elbow (not their hands) when they cough or sneeze.